geraintpalmer/prelim2/index.md

 Course Schedule
 ===============

-+ **Mondays 9am-10am**: Office hours (virtual + in-person).
++ **Mondays 9am-10am**: Office hours (virtual).
 Scheduled time for you to watch the pre-recorded videos, drop into the office hours and ask any questions about the content or the course.
 + **Tuesdays 9am-11am**: Tutorials (in-person). *All* tutorial workshops are interactive, you are expected to participate.

 The following structure is used: